mciucu/stemjs/README.md

 I also included the base state classes that we use to store instances of DB-backed objects in the browser.
 It's a simple alternative to Redux/Flux if you will.

 This is the initial open-sourcing effort, it'll get more cleaned-up and documented in the next few weeks, with some concrete examples.

+## Build requirements
+The source bundle is build with rollup, which you can install with:
+`npm install --global rollup`
+To call it, just run `rollup -c` in the root project folder.